Jungian Book Discussion

 charlesranderson@yahoo.com

-As we discuss the chapters, I continue to invite everyone to pick out passages or concepts which you think are most important or worthy of discussion.
+As we discuss the chapters, we continue to invite everyone to pick out passages or concepts which you think are most important or worthy of discussion.

 Books Previously Discussed: Author(s):